DerrickLamers/grblwiki/Grbl-v1.1-Commands.md

 - May be tied to an input pin and may be operated with a button or switch.

-- Actions depends on state or what Grbl is doing.
+- Actions depend on state or what Grbl is doing.
 It may not do anything.

 - Descriptions explain how they work and what to expect.